leticiamat/leticiamat.github.io/discrete-structures.md

 </div><br>

 By rephrasing the problem above in this language, we can say that in any graph with six vertices, there is either a clique of size $3$ or an independent set of size $3$.

 # Lecture 3: The basics of Graph Theory - Part III

-# Lecture 3: The basics of Graph Theory - Part III